ChenDanCMU/chendancmu.github.io/_pages/publications.md

 Thesis Advisor: Prof. Liwei Wang

-*Top-10 Undergraduate Thesis Award in School of EECS, 2016* (The only recipient in department)
+*Top-10 Undergraduate Thesis Award in School of EECS, 2016* (The only recipient in department of Machine Intelligence)

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>